 Robert has also been honoured yet again by an international arts society by being awarded the medal D’Arts by the Parisian based society who annually present medals in recognition of civic and social dedication.
 Every nominee must be nominated by a third party sponsored with all relevant information on their achievements and contributions.
 They are then judged on their merits by the committee.

 Robert became the first Irish artist to be made an Associate of the American Academy of Equine Art and in 2014 had the great honour to be elected a full member.
 In 2016 Robert was voted to signature membership of American Academy of Equine Art by fellow members.
 Robert remains the only Irish Artist to achieve this accolade. and feels it gives further impetus to achieve an even higher standard in future equine paintings.

-Robert has exhibited in many museums and centres of excellence in the USA – Lexington (including the World Equestrian Games), Georgia, Colorado and Missouri and under the continued auspices of the AAEA in many more in the future.
+Robert has exhibited in many museums and centres of excellence in the USA – New York, Lexington (including the World Equestrian Games), Georgia, Colorado and Missouri and under the continued auspices of the AAEA in many more in the future.

 In 2014 he was also awarded an Honorary Doctorate of Letters by the International Biographical Centre for his many contributions to the artistic community.
 Conferring took place in Queens College Cambridge, England in September.

 Hugues Claude Pissaro